Our Temporary Heat Solutions Help You Stay Warm

 - Plaster can freeze, weakening to the point where it may come off the surface at the slightest touch.

-- Stucco that freezes within the first 48 hours of application will be compromised, because the excess water in it will expand when it freezes, which can negatively affect its durability and strength.
+- Stucco that freezes within the first 48 hours of application will be compromised.
+The excess water in it will expand when it freezes, which can negatively affect its durability and strength.

 - Ice crystals can weaken both concrete and bricks.